List of Guilty Gear characters: Venom

 Venom (ヴェノム, Venomu) is an orphan raised by the Assassin's Guild.
 Venom became an apprentice and the devoted right hand of Zato when he saved him from being executed by the Guild who were displeased by Venom's reluctance to kill.
 Once Millia began to hunt Zato and the parasite Eddie began taking more control, Venom began his quest to save his beloved master.
 He fights using a cue stick.

 In -Revelator-/Rev 2 storyline, he met and befriended Robo-Ky.
 After the storyline, he and a now bodyless Robo Ky are trying to readjust their new normal lives to repair the latter's body.
 Venom started out as a street vendor in a street alleyway before eventually being offered to open a bakery at a main shopping district.
 He has also done this to hide his identity and clear his assassination record.
 After the base story of Strive, Venom comes out of his retirement from fighting, to serve as a guardian phantom vigilante by night at his current hometown, with Robo-Ky, now under his new body serves as Venom's assist sidekick.
+Although another Robo-Ky who came to exist because the original Robo-Ky accidentally inhaling a gas of cloning flower Faust brought serves as a standlone playable.